yi15922/slogo/doc/DESIGN.md

 - Logic behind multiple turtle commands, including handling ID numbers of different turtles
 - Grouping, allowing commands to take in unlimited parameters, as handled by the `GroupHelper` class

+### Kenneth Moore III
+- Turtle Hierarchy
+  - `SingleTurtle`
+  - `Turtle` which is basically a composite
+  - `TurtleInterface` an attempt at using a design pattern and ensuring common methods

+- `Pen` support class for Turtle
+- Observer Structure for Multiple turtles
+  - `TurtleModel`
+  - `TurtleObserver`

+- majority of methods in
+  - `SlogoModel`
+  - `ModelObserver`

 ## Design Goals
 - Create a functioning SLogo implementation that fulfills all of the basic requirements and most of the complete requirements.